ardamamur/EgoExOR/README.md

 - **Authors**: [Ege Özsoy][eo], [Arda Mamur][am], Felix Tristram, Chantal Pellegrini, Magdalena Wysocki, Benjamin Busam, [Nassir Navab][nassir]

 Operating rooms (ORs) demand precise coordination among surgeons, nurses, and equipment in a fast-paced, occlusion-heavy environment, necessitating advanced perception models to enhance safety and efficiency.
-We present EgoExOR, a pioneering dataset to propel surgical scene understanding by fusing first-person and third-person perspectives.
-Spanning 93 minutes (84,277 frames at 15 FPS) of two critical spine procedures—Ultrasound-Guided Needle Insertion and Minimally Invasive Spine Surgery—EgoExOR integrates egocentric data (RGB, gaze, hand tracking, audio) from Project Aria glasses, exocentric RGB/depth from Azure Kinect cameras, and ultrasound imagery.
-Its detailed scene graph annotations, covering 36 entities and 22 relations (~573,000 triplets), enable robust modeling of clinical interactions, supporting tasks like action recognition and robotic guidance.
-We evaluate EgoExOR with established OR perception models and a new tailored approach, showcasing its potential to advance surgical automation and skill analysis.
-EgoExOR redefines OR datasets, offering a rich, multimodal resource for next-generation clinical perception.
+Existing datasets either provide partial egocentric views or sparse exocentric multi-view context, but don't explore the comprehensive combination of both.
+We introduce EgoExOR, the first OR dataset and accompanying benchmark to fuse first-person and third-person perspectives.
+Spanning 94 minutes (84,553 frames at 15 FPS) of two simulated spine procedures, Ultrasound-Guided Needle Insertion and Minimally Invasive Spine Surgery, EgoExOR integrates egocentric data (RGB, gaze, hand tracking, audio) from wearable glasses, exocentric RGB and depth from RGB-D cameras, and ultrasound imagery.
+Its detailed scene graph annotations, covering 36 entities and 22 relations (~573,000 triplets), enable robust modeling of clinical interactions, supporting tasks like action recognition and human-centric perception.
+We evaluate the surgical scene graph generation performance of two adapted state-of-the-art models and offer a new baseline that explicitly leverages EgoExOR’s multimodal and multi-perspective signals.
+Our new dataset and benchmark set a new foundation for OR perception, offering a rich, multimodal resource for next-generation clinical perception.